lisabronwyn/tetris-tutorial/doc/pieces.md

 We want our Tetris clone to be as true to the real game as possible, and so we will need to implement all these things correctly.

-Let us first of all consider the tetrominoes: I, J, L, O, S, T, and Z. Their names are chosen so as to resemble their shape; I is the 4x1 stick, J is the 3x1 stick with a block at the bottom left, L is similar, but with the block bottom right, etc. You can see the full set of tetrominoes
+Let us, first of all, consider the tetrominoes: I, J, L, O, S, T, and Z. Their names are chosen so as to resemble their shape; I is the 4x1 stick, J is the 3x1 stick with a block at the bottom left, L is similar, but with the block bottom right, etc. You can see the full set of tetrominoes